By Barry Keate

 Assessments were made using standard tinnitus questionnaires and a measure called minimum masking level (MML).
 The MML indicates how loud a sound must be to mask a person’s tinnitus.
 Average MML improvement was 11 dB and six of the patients had an average of 22 dB improvement.
 Several patients reported their tinnitus improved after one month of treatment.
 Improvement lasted for two months up to a year.
 It is important to note that not all patients had an improvement.

-A recent government grant will allow MicroTransponder to begin a US clinical trial that will involve 30 patients that will begin in 2013.
+A recent government grant allowed MicroTransponder to begin a US clinical trial that will involve 30 patients.

 While the promise of VNS for tinnitus is great, there is a lot of work to be accomplished before it can become a widespread, effective therapy.
 In the case of cochlear implants, it was 10 years after the original devices were first introduced before they were refined enough that they became implantable.